kaizen-ai/kaizenflow/docs/notes/git.md

 - Packaging unrelated changes together that means no change gets merged until **all** of the changes are accepted

-## Use Pull Requests (PRs) for reviews
+## Use Pull-requests (PRs) for reviews

+- We are moving towards a flow where everything is reviewed and goes into master through PRs

-- **Make sure your PR is coherent**
+- Make sure your PR is coherent
     - It may not need to do everything the Task requires, but the PR should be self-contained and not break anything

-- If you **absolutely** need changes under review to keep going, create the new branch from the old branch rather than from master (less ideal).
-Try to avoid needing to do this.
+- If you **absolutely** need changes under review to keep going, create the new branch from the old branch rather than from master (less ideal)
+    - Try to avoid branching from branches
+        - This creates also dependencies on the order of committing branches
+        - You end up with a spiderweb of branches

 - Frequent small PRs are easier to review
     - you will also experience faster review turnaround